SeptBlast/Cryptocurrency-Blockchain/README.md

 ## Create the Block Class

 Create the block class with a file called block.js.
-Each black has a hash, lastHash, and timestamp attribute.
+Each block has a hash, lastHash, and timestamp attribute.
 Create block.js In block.js:
 ```
 class Block {
 constructor(timestamp, lastHash, hash, data) {